luxass/eslint-config/README.md

 #### React

-To enable React support, need to explicitly turn it on:
+To enable React support, you need to explicitly turn it on:

 ```js
 // eslint.config.js